Saigon International University: Academic profile

+SIU offers bachelor, diploma and diploma to bachelor programs in the fields of economics, technical science and language.
+Currently, SIU offers 29 academic majors in various disciplines.
 The programs of SIU are recognized by Vietnamese Ministry of Education and Training.
 Students who follow the program taught in English language will be accepted to transfer to SIU's partner universities for the last two years to complete their bachelor's degree.
 Graduates of SIU will be eligible to pursue further education to earn an MA or a PhD at other universities in the United States, the UK, Australia, Canada etc.

 Facilities

 SIU operates from five campuses: Lewis Hall, Eliot Hall, Mc Carthy Hall, Fleming Hall and Đông A Hall located in An Khanh Ward, Ho Chi Minh City with the total area of nearly 9,000 m^{2} including a swimming pool, facilities for teaching, learning and relaxation such as wireless Internet, library resources, e-library, laboratories, meeting halls, lecture halls, theaters, classrooms, film studio, music room, multi - purpose play field, gym, theatre, relax areas and much more.

 In addition, SIU built a 5 ha traditional park at Dong Nai Province which has been in operation since November 2012.

 SIU traditional park serves as a place for graduation ceremonies, traditional and cultural education and outdoor activities.